Kevin Moriarty, Chair

 Shana C. Waterman, Head of Television; Universalbased, One Race TV, Los Angeles, CA

-Harold Wolpert, Managing Director; Roundabout Theatre Company, New York, NY
+Harold Wolpert, Consultant; My Purple Crayon Consulting, New York, NY

 Sarah Bellamy is Co-Artistic Director for Penumbra Theatre Company.
 She has designed several programs that engage patrons in critical thinking, dialogue, and action around issues of race and social justice.
 Select programs include Penumbra's Race Workshop curated to accompany the Science Museum of Minnesota’s exhibit RACE: Are We So Different? and the Summer Institute, a leadership development program for teens to practice art for social change.
 A graduate of Sarah Lawrence College, Ms. Bellamy holds an M.A. in the Humanities from The University of Chicago and is currently the Visiting Professor of Theatre and Culture at United Theological Seminary of the Twin Cities.
 She serves as the Vice President of the Board of Directors for Theatre Communications Group and is Chair of the TCG Diversity, Inclusion, and Equity Committee.

 Back to top